CiscoDevNet/terraform-provider-aci/docs/resources/dscp_to_priority_map.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Dscp To Priority Map.
+The configuration snippet below shows all possible attributes of the DSCP to Priority Map.

 !> This example might not be valid configuration and is only used to show all possible attributes.